 To implement those changes, I made recommendations for a new web platform and template.
 Felipe decided to migrate from Zenfolio to a new site template that would present his work in a more modern way.
 For example, Squarespace offers templates that are clean, easily navigable, and immediately recognized within the commercial photo world.

 Along with this, we decided that the site needed some changes in order to maintain image size consistency.
 In general, many of his images would have been more strongly showcased by being available in larger versions.
 As it was, only the architecture images could be seen in higher resolution.
-Additionally, a few of Felipe’s photos needed to be reprocessed because of color or clarity issues, while others contained a watermark that I suggested be removed.
+Additionally, a few of Felipe’s photos needed to be reprocessed because of color or clarity issues, while others contained a watermark that we suggested be removed.
 Potential clients will download these images for mood boards and inspiration, and anything inhibiting that usage should be eliminated.
 Nonetheless, we encouraged Felipe to make sure all of his contact information should be written into the metadata for each image.

-At that point I could then examine each gallery individually and assess the contents as well as the gallery titles.
+At that point, we could then examine each gallery individually and assess the contents as well as the gallery titles.
 I made recommendations based on what’s trending in the industry and what criteria the publication, agency, and brand clients we work with use.
 I gave Felipe some suggestions on images to add or omit within each gallery.
 Some images were removed for redundancy, others because they weren’t strong enough for his target audience.

-I suggested that Felipe change the title of his “Director of Photography” gallery to Motion.
+We suggested that Felipe change the title of his “Director of Photography” gallery to Motion.
 The latter label is widely used and recognized — not to mention more concise and encompassing — all of which is important because Felipe said he’d like to take on other roles in future motion projects, such as directing and editing.

-During the Web Assessment process, I like to bring up the websites of other commercial photographers working along the same lines to provide some inspiration.
+During the Web Assessment process, we like to bring up the websites of other commercial photographers working along the same lines to provide some inspiration.
 I suggested Felipe take a look at the sites of Dan Chung, Patrick Heagney, Natalie Chitwood, and Corey Maywalt.
-They are four photographers that I think have quality websites not too different from the style that Felipe wants in his work and brand aesthetic.
+They are four photographers that we think have quality websites not too different from the style that Felipe wants in his work and brand aesthetic.

 Our Web Assessment process also took us through Felipe’s social media accounts and how they can be utilized to promote his art more effectively.
-I also presented the pros and cons of having a blog in 2020; Felipe chose not to have a blog on his updated site, instead preferring to devote his focus to his Instagram page.
+We also presented the pros and cons of having a blog in 2020; Felipe chose not to have a blog on his updated site, instead preferring to devote his focus to his Instagram page.